untoldwind/KontrolSystem2/docs/contributing/building.md

 ## Windows

-* Install Visual Studio 2022 Community edition (or bigger)
+* Install Visual Studio 2022 Community edition (or higher)
-  * Add Commandline Tools and support for `.NET 4.7.2` target
+  * Add Commandline Tools and support for `.NET 8.0` target

 In the 'VS` commmand line or powershell

 ```
-msbuild -t:build,test -restore -Property:Configuration=Release
+dotnet build  -restore -Property:Configuration=Release
 ```
 should build everything to the `dist` folder

 There are powershell helper script `build.ps1` and `clean.ps1` to do this with slightly better control.

 ## Linux